When is the best time of the day to meditate? It’s really up to you

 Another reason why the morning is the best time of date to meditate is that meditation is usually preferred on an empty stomach.
 This is because after eating our body is active in digestion making these bodily motions harder to achieve inner peace.
 However, if you do like to eat as soon as you wake up it is recommended to leave a gap of at least one hour for digestion.

 Most importantly meditation leads us towards positivity and this is the best way to start our day.
-We are building a trust with the universe, placing meditation first above any other activities we may have planned that day.
+We are building trust with the universe, placing meditation first above any other activities we may have planned that day.
 Devoting our time to this beautiful universe is time well spent and there is no doubt that it will offer us back whatever we give to it.

-If you are able to meditate outside at this time of day why you can find a patch of grass away from on watchers.
+If you can meditate outside at this time of day why you can find a patch of grass away from on watchers.
 The chirping of birds and a light breeze can add the sparkle that is needed to begin the meditation.
 Feel the stillness around you and get carried away by nature’s spirits.
 Nature has its infinite positive energy to offer us and let us open the doors of our mind and soul to receive the eternal spiritual powers.

 If you prefer to practice indoors purchasing a meditation cushion can help you keep your concentration while remaining comfortable.

-Evening (5pm-7pm): To many, meditating in the evening is the perfect remedy for a long stressful day at work.
+To many, meditating in the evening is the perfect remedy for a long stressful day at work.

 It helps to divert our attention from the work-related issues and rejuvenates us.
 Whether your work is mentally or physically demanding, meditation is an excellent way to completely ‘switch off’ from the outside world, to focus deep within and enjoy being still for a moment.
 Mediating at this time in the evening can also be the ideal way to create a divide between work life and family time.

 By focusing on your breathing you cut the mental activity of your days work short, and instead can focus on spending quality time with your family without being distracted by the stresses and tensions of work.